-For mobility projects between Programme and Partner Countriesin the higher education field, the National Agency will provide experts with detailed information regarding the eligibility of mobility flows.
+For mobility projects between Programme and Partner Countries in the higher education field, the National Agency will provide experts with detailed information regarding the eligibility of mobility flows.
 Taking into account the Programme Guide, it will brief the experts on:

-- general EU budgetary priorities5; - whether the National Agency applies secondary criteria for certain budget envelopes; - whether the National Agency has decided to make available funds from the Heading 1 budget in order to fund outgoing, short-, first and second cycle students to Partner Higher Education Institutions from DCI countries (nonindustrialised Asia, Latin America, South Africa) and countries in the ACP region (African, Caribbean and Pacific).
+- general EU budgetary priorities; - whether the National Agency applies secondary criteria for certain budget envelopes; - whether the National Agency has decided to make available funds from the Heading 1 budget in order to fund outgoing, short-, first and second cycle students to Partner Higher Education Institutions in DCI countries (nonindustrialised Asia, Middle East, Latin America, South Africa) and countries in the ACP region (African, Caribbean and Pacific).

-5More information on the EU's budgetary priorities in this area is available in a note on international credit mobility published on the following website:
+&lt;sup>5 More information on the EU's budgetary priorities in this area is available in a note on international credit mobility published on the following website: